vishay/tips/README.md

 ## Notes

 When I disabled Size Classes and built for iPhone 6S, the dimensions in Storyboard didn't match the dimensions in Simulator.
 The Simulator appeared to be about 10% wider than the Storyboard, leaving extra horizontal padding on the right side.
 I had to change the Simulated Metrics screen size to iPhone 4.7-inch screen.
 After doing this, the Connect Hardware Keyboard setting toggled silently in Simulator causing the text field to longer respond to the soft keyboard.

+Also, I had some trouble with Github for Desktop.
+I made some changes that caused Xcode to prompt me to revert changes, and whatever action I took blew out my entire repo.
+I had to redo the project, which is why it's just the barebones version attached here :( .

 ## License